 DOC 200 trap for stoats, rats and hedgehogs (incl. shipping)

-Please note that the DOC 200 is currently on back order, and will not be dispatched until the 2nd week of Feb.
+Please note that the DOC 200 is currently out of stock.
 We are sorry for any inconvenience this may cause.

 Buy an authentic, humane and NZ designed stainless steel predator trap that comes complete with a custom made wooden tunnel box (note this trap isn't kea proof).

 These traps are used primarily to trap stoats but they will also effectively and humanely kill rats and hedgehogs.

 This price includes shipping throughout NZ (for both urban and rural addresses).